Why Religion Needs To Be Destroyed

 I sincerely believe there is good in everyone.
 Some might call me naive or silly for believing that, but I think every last person on this planet is capable of living a good, compassionate life without harming other people on purpose.
 I think the men involved in the attack on Paris this morning could have grown to be caring, compassionate human beings had they not been indoctrinated with furious hatred for anyone who said anything sideways about their prophet.
 I believe everyone has rights, even people who commit heinous acts like murder and rape and genocide.
 A human is a human is a human and without these awful, absurd and unbelievable ideas driving some of us to hurt each other, we wouldn’t have to wake up to news that a man who tried to make people laugh for a living has been killed in the name of a god for which there is no evidence.

 I beg of you, believers, to consider thinking long and hard about what your standard of evidence is.
 What evidence should there be before you accept something is true?
 Because if you continually accept things on faith, there really is no line, no matter what you say.
-You could be led to believe anything, and just like the good people who ended up dead at Jonestown or the normal, average, decent German soldier in World War 2 who only wanted to protect his country and was led to believe he had to hurt innocent civilians to do so, you could be led to do something awful.
+You could be led to believe anything, and just like the good people who ended up dead at Jonestown or the normal, average, decent people in the Heaven's Gate cult, you could be led to do something awful.
 These people were not idiots.
 They were not compassionless.
 They were not awful human beings.
 They were good people who were led to do awful things because they had no standard of evidence for the things they would believe.

 Religion must end because it perpetuates living without critical thought.
 It weakens the line that good, decent human beings will not cross.
 It creates fuzzy boundaries and mass gullibility.
 It says, “here is something nonsensical you must accept on faith” and it makes people outside of your head wonder, if you’ll accept this nonsensical idea on faith, what other insane ideas can you be convinced of?